Will Belcher, PLA, ASLA

-Will is a landscape architect and the founding principal of GROUND CONTROL in Philadelphia.
+Will is a landscape architect and the founding principal of Ground Control in Philadelphia.
 Over the course of his career, he has led the design and construction of award winning urban parks, corporate headquarters, academic landscapes, and mixed-use projects throughout the world.
 He has received recognition for his work by the Urban Land Institute, the American Society of Landscape Architects, and the American Institute of Architects.
 His work has been published in Landscape Architecture Magazine, Architectural Record, and a variety of online publications.

-Will’s passion and consensus-building approach to design fosters collaboration, creating distinctive landscapes that are firmly grounded in a sense of place.
+Will’s passion and consensus-building approach to design fosters collaboration, creating ecologically intelligent and socially purposeful spaces with a distinctive sense of place.

-His inventiveness has yielded ecologically intelligent and socially purposeful places including the recently completed Cummins Green* in Indianapolis, Pennovation Works* in Philadelphia, the Master Plan for the Alexandria Waterfront* in Virginia, and Mill River Park and Greenway* in Stamford, CT which recently won a ‘Great American Places’ Award by the American Planning Association and a Design Honor Award by the American Society of Landscape Architects in 2015.
+Will’s inventiveness has yielded ecologically intelligent and socially purposeful places including the recently completed Cummins Green* in Indianapolis, Pennovation Works* in Philadelphia, the Master Plan for the Alexandria Waterfront* in Virginia, and Mill River Park and Greenway* in Stamford, CT which recently won a ‘Great American Places’ Award by the American Planning Association and a Design Honor Award by the American Society of Landscape Architects in 2015.

-Prior to forming GROUND CONTROL, Will was an Associate at OLIN, an internationally acclaimed landscape architecture studio.
+Prior to forming Ground Control, Will was an Associate at OLIN, an internationally acclaimed landscape architecture studio.
 His recent work includes the design for The Hills at Vallco* in collaboration with Rafael Viñoly Architects.
 The project re-envisions a 50-acre abandoned mall into a mixed use town center including a 30-acre rooftop park that will be the world’s largest green roof upon completion.
 His other recent work includes the National Desert Storm War Memorial* in Washington DC, and the renovation of the Alderman Library* at the University of Virginia in collaboration with HBRA Architects.